Patients & relatives

 Im Folgenden möchten wir Sie darüber aufklären, was Sie als Patient oder Angehöriger wissen sollten und welche Vorkehrungen es zu treffen gilt.

 We encourage you to ask any questions that are on your mind!

-Sie haben das Recht, alles über Ihre Erkrankung und die Behandlungsmöglichkeiten zu erfahren und die Wahl zwischen verschiedenen Behandlungsmöglichkeiten.
-Und jede Therapie, die begonnen wurde – egal ob es um Chemotherapie oder künstliche Ernährung geht – kann wieder beendet werden, auch vorzeitig, d. h. früher als ursprünglich geplant.
+Sie haben das Recht, alles über Ihre Erkrankung und die Behandlungsmöglichkeiten zu erfahren und haben die Wahl zwischen verschiedenen Behandlungsmöglichkeiten.
+Jede Therapie, die begonnen wurde – egal ob es um Chemotherapie oder künstliche Ernährung geht – kann wieder beendet werden, auch vorzeitig, d. h. früher als ursprünglich geplant.

 Your body means your decision

 Remember that you are the expert of your disease and your body.
 Doctors are the experts in the theory of disease and treatment.
 Only you can sense what will help you and what will not.
 If a disease is far advanced, it must be weighed particularly thoroughly whether a possible prolongation of life is in proportion to the risks and side effects of a therapy.

 We encourage you to ask any question!

 It is your legitimate concern to ask more precisely: